pi-hole/docs/docs/ftldns/privacylevels.md

 - Long-term database logging

 ### Level 4 - disabled statistics
-Disables all statistics processing at all.
+Disables all statistics processing.
 Even the query counters will not be available.
-Make sure you have disabled logging to the file `/var/log/pihole.log` using `sudo pihole logging off`.
+Additionally, you can disable logging to the file `/var/log/pihole.log` using `sudo pihole logging off`.

 {!abbreviations.md!}